 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

-No economic or political developments in Bermuda have significantly affected the M&A market in the past 12 months.
-However, global economic and political developments such as uncertainty arising from Brexit, the Chinese economy and the result of the US presidential election have affected the global M&A market.
+No economic or political developments in Bermuda have significantly affected the M&A market in the jurisdiction over the past 12 months.
+However, global economic and political developments such as Brexit, the strengthening Chinese economy and the unpredictable US political landscape have affected the global M&A market.

 Are any sectors experiencing significant M&A activity?

 Are there any proposals for legal reform in your jurisdiction?

 No major legal reforms are planned in connection with the M&A market in Bermuda.

 What legislation governs M&A in your jurisdiction?

 The legislation most relevant to M&A in Bermuda is the Companies Act 1981, as amended.

 The M&A market is generally not regulated in Bermuda, but specific regulations may apply depending on the nature of the transaction, whether it involves public or private entities and whether they are regulated entities.